vviseguy/startup/README.md

 * I got to see how async and await functions work better, its starting to make more sense.
 * It was also cool to see how local storage storage works hands on.
 * I was surprized at how easy it was to make and coontrol a mongdb database - I had troubel with the password part, but resetting it did the trick.
 I learned that changing systems is about as hard as the amount of times you reference that system and taht abstraction in your code (calling a function or group of functions that handle the database access) can help make that transition easier.
+* Websockets have also been cool to use, and to see how easy and intuitive it is to make event-based programs!
+We did something mildly similar inn another class in c, and oh, what a nightmare it was!
+I'm so grateful for abstraction!

 # Startup